Blog

 While not technically a grant, research and development (R&D) relief can provide free funding if your business is trying to innovate in the science and technology sector.

-You can claim this money if you want to research or develop an advance in your field.
-You can even claim them on projects that weren't successful.
+You can claim this money if you want to research or develop an advance in your field, including for projects that weren't successful.

 Gigabit Broadband Voucher Scheme

-The government is providing up to £210 million worth of voucher funding as immediate help for people experiencing slow broadband speeds in rural areas.
+The government is providing up to £210m worth of voucher funding as immediate help for people experiencing slow broadband speeds in rural areas.

 The Prince's Trust Enterprise Programme